About Us

 Bob King

-Bob joined the Black and Jewish Unity Coalition in 2022 along with his wife Leslie while the organization was meeting on zoom which allowed them to participate from Sunnyvale without going to SF.
-Being active ardent seekers of justice, they felt at home.
+Bob joined the Black and Jewish Unity Coalition in 2022 along with his wife Leslie via zoom.
+They live in Sunnyvale CA. Being active ardent seekers of justice, they felt at home in the first meeting.
 Leslie is Jewish and Bob is from a Black Baptist Church past and now.
 He felt an additional place for their union and efforts to serve communities to grow.

 Bob is a proud Palo Alto native.
 He grew up in south Palo Alto where a Black population was at best 8% of the total population.
 Most of the black population was in a 5 block rectangle from the railroad tracks West to El Camino Real where he lived.
-Bob was raised going to Jerusalem Baptist Church which his family helped to build and the names of his Grandmother and relatives are on the cornerstone of the church.
+Bob was raised going to Jerusalem Baptist Church members of his family helped begin the congregation, the names of his Grandmother and two aunts are inscribed on the cornerstone of the church.
 Thanks to research by his youngest son Elijah, Bob learned that his great grandfather Tuck Greer was a slave in Texas and is listed on The Dawes and Freedman's Rolls of 1900.
-The family roots drew his family to memorable visits during his childhood and the few remaining elders are still in Texas.
+The family roots drew his family to memorable visits during his childhood and some of his family members still live there.

 After Gunn high school graduation, Bob attended Stanford university, participated in the Black Student Union and the larger anti Vietnam movement on campus and throughout the Bay Area.
 He left to help build a youth school, community garden in East Palo Alto and then a Redwood City medical clinic for an underserved

-Upon returning to the Bay Area he decided to pursue a career in Respiratory Care and went to community college to get his training which was based at Stanford Medical Center.
-After graduation, he worked there for several years and became the Technical Director Respiratory Care at the Children’s Hospital at Stanford.
+Upon returning to the Bay Area he decided to pursue a career in Respiratory Care and went to Foothill Community college.
+After graduation, he worked at the Children’s Hospital at Stanford.
+He became the Technical Director Respiratory Care at the Children’s Hospital at Stanford.

-Following another of his passions to build a ranch and farm, he bought land and moved to the CA Sierra Foothills with his first wife and son.
-Eventually, he founded a private Respiratory Home Care business called Community Home Medical, Inc. The goal of the company was to provide respiratory healthcare to low income rural and minority communities in nearby cities.
+Following another of his passions fired from both of his grandfathers he built a ranch and farm.
+He bought land and moved to the CA Sierra Foothills with his first wife and son, after his first wife passed away, he founded a private Respiratory Home Care business called Community Home Medical, Inc. The goal of the company was to provide respiratory healthcare to low income rural and minority communities in nearby cities.
 The disparities of access to medicine, poor treatment and increased illnesses in minority communities required more than his small business could provide.

-Therefore, in1994 he was invited to Washington by The Black Caucus of The United States Congress to address the question: “ Can Minority Providers Survive Health Care Reform.”
-Many suggestions were heard, but not implemented because the medical system was being overtaken by HMOs and monopolies.
+Therefore, in1994 he was invited to Washington by The Black Caucus of The United States Congress to address the Ways and Means Committee question: “ Can Minority Providers Survive Health Care Reform?”
+Bob’s many suggestions were heard, but not implemented because the medical system was being overtaken by HMOs and monopolies.

 Education: Foothill College Respiratory Care Program, AS